 Formed in December 2006, ULA is a 50-50 joint venture owned by Lockheed Martin and The Boeing Company.
 ULA provides the expendable Atlas and Delta boosters for U.S. government launch customers including the Department of Defense, NASA, the National Reconnaissance Office and other organizations.

 When the OTV-3 mission lifts off, it will mark the 34th Atlas 5 rocket launch since its inaugural launch in 2002.
 Atlas 5 vehicles also launched the OTV-1 AND OTV-2 missions.

-That maiden journey of the X-37B lasted 225 days.
-It launched into orbit on April 22 and landed on Dec.
-3, zooming in on autopilot over the Pacific Ocean and gliding down onto a specially prepared runway at Vandenberg Air Force Base in California.
+This third mission of the winged X-37B spacecraft also marks the first re-flight of the reusable space plane.
+The same vehicle flew the first flight in 2010.
+That maiden journey of the unpiloted space plane lasted 225 days, zooming in on autopilot over the Pacific Ocean and gliding down onto a specially prepared runway at Vandenberg Air Force Base in California.

-The OTV-2 mission made a similar Vandenberg touchdown on June 16 of this year, having stayed in orbit for 469 days, more than doubling the 225 days its sister ship stayed on orbit.
+Similarly, a second X-37B spacecraft flew on the OTV-2 mission, making a touchdown at Vandenberg on June 16 of this year.
+The second mission remained in orbit for 469 days, more than doubling the 225-day mission of its sister ship.